cantabile-kwok/vec2wav2.0/README.md

 ## Inference of Voice Conversion
 We provide a simple VC interface.

-First, please make sure some SSL models are downloaded in the `pretrained/` directory:
+First, please make sure some required models are downloaded in the `pretrained/` directory:

 1. vq-wav2vec model from [this url](https://dl.fbaipublicfiles.com/fairseq/wav2vec/vq-wav2vec_kmeans.pt)
 2. WavLM-Large from [this url](https://github.com/microsoft/unilm/blob/master/wavlm/README.md)